Interpretation of food composition data

 For processed products such as sausages, dairy products or pastries, different recipes lead to considerable differences in the nutritional values.

-• The individual pieces of information come from different analyses and/or sources.
+The total weight of the nutrients is not always 100 g exactly.
+This may be due to the fact that the various data come from different analyses and/or sources.
 Deviations of +/- 5% are tolerated.